 Packaging to remind of form as well as function

 The Alessi brand has become a household term synonymous with beautiful high end Italian design.
-Thanks to Scala images the different styles of silverware are represented and immediately visually set apart as well as set as having an artistic value as well as a functional one.
+Thanks to the use of the right images the different styles of silverware are obvious immediately and their artistic value is intrinsically connected to its functional one.

 Wine bottle labels to recall the territory